yaswanthchallapalli18/mini-project/README.md

-# SERVENEXA
+# SERVNEXA
 connecting customers,empowering procviders managing services

-HomeEase is a complete, production-ready, full-stack Cloud-Based Home Service Booking Platform that connects customers with verified local service professionals (electricians, plumbers, cleaners, technicians).
+ServNexa is a complete, production-ready, full-stack Cloud-Based Home Service Booking Platform that connects customers with verified local service professionals (electricians, plumbers, cleaners, technicians).
 The platform is built on a Node.js/Express backend, React.js frontend, and a MongoDB Atlas database.

 ---